 Scent of a dream is also a book, curated by Lélia Wanick Salgado, the photographer's wife, where the stunning images of places and people are accompanied by the profound text provided by Andrea Illy, Luis Sepulveda, Angela Vettese and of course, Sebastião Salgado.

-The incredible Scent of a Dream images will be presented beyond the Venice exhibit through an extensive tour to the public at large in 2015 that will include the Coffee Cluster curated by illy inside Expo 2015 Milan, and Trieste, to then continue on over the next three years, throughout the United States and Asia.
+The incredible Scent of a Dream images have been presented beyond the Venice exhibit through an extensive tour to the public at large in 2015 that included also the Coffee Cluster curated by illy inside Expo 2015 Milan.

 Salgado was born in 1944 in Minas Gerais, one of Brazil’s major coffee growing regions, he found work as an economist for the International Coffee Organization.
 But photography went from avocation to calling, and in 1973, Salgado started a career in images by documenting the lives of poor, migrant workers in Latin America and Africa.